venkatpavan8806/siege-app/README.md

 ## What's out of scope

 - Our actual server infrastructure/credentials (API keys, DB connection strings) — not something you need.
+- It is suggestable if you guys try and get into the website without teh credentials